karuppiah7890/vault-kv-backup/README.md

   - metadata of secrets
   - configuration of secrets engines

+- Allow for flags to come even after the arguments.
+This would require using better CLI libraries / frameworks like [`spf13/pflag`](https://github.com/spf13/pflag), [`spf13/cobra`](https://github.com/spf13/cobra), [`urfave/cli`](https://github.com/urfave/cli) etc than using the basic Golang's built-in `flag` standard library / package

 # Contributing

 Please look at https://github.com/karuppiah7890/vault-tooling-contributions for some basic details on how you can contribute